-Facebook’s Fintech and Blockchain Movesby Fintech News Hong Kong February 12, 2019
+Facebook Got Data Privacy Wrong, but Could it Get Blockhain and Fintech Right?by Fintech News Hong Kong February 12, 2019

-The financial services industry is being reshaped increasingly by bigtechs, or the big technology players such as Google, Apple, Facebook, Amazon and Alibaba, which are leveraging data and consumer insights to offer a unique, personalized user experience to fully engage consumers, putting increasing pressure on traditional financial institutions.
+It is becoming more apparent that the financial services industry is being reshaped by bigtechs, or the big technology players such as Google, Apple, Facebook, Amazon and Alibaba, which are leveraging data and consumer insights to offer a unique, personalized user experience to fully engage consumers, putting increasing pressure on traditional financial institutions.

 The news came less than a year after Facebook hired David Marcus, the former head of its Messenger team and former president of PayPal, to explore how the company could use blockchain technology.

 “Like many other companies, Facebook is exploring ways to leverage the power of blockchain technology,” a Facebook spokesperson said earlier this month.
 “This new small team is exploring many different applications.
 We don’t have anything further to share.”

 In late 2018, news broke that Facebook was working on a stablecoin, a cryptocurrency pegged to a fiat currency, for global payments on its WhatsApp messaging app initially focused on the Indian market.

 Analysts have posited where Facebook could go with a dollar-based cryptocurrency, mentioning peer-to-peer payments, a “Pay with FB” option for online vendors, and also seamless payments for offline merchants via QR code scan.

 They also noted that especially for emerging countries like India where mobile phone prevails, a Facebook dollar pegged stablecoin and digital wallet could represent both a universal mobile commerce system as well as a more stable store of value than their local fiat currency.